On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Theoretical results on compression rate

 \section{Theoretical results on compression rate}

 In this section, we first investigate the compression rate of a quantum autoencoder, and employ the fidelity between the trash states and the reference states as the cost function.
+In this work, the reference state is a fixed pure state and does not depend on the original state to be encoded.
 Then, we establish the necessary condition for a perfect quantum autoencoder by analyzing the inner patterns of the input states.
 Finally, the upper bound of the compression rate is investigated.